-Uzbek president Mirziyoyev backs down in face of protest, cancels Karakalpakstan constitutional status change
+Uzbek President Mirziyoyev backs down in face of protest, cancels Karakalpakstan constitutional status change

 Observers will be watching closely in the coming days to see if Mirziyoyev's decision to cancel the constitutional changes will be effective and if the protests will lead to more concessions on the part of Tashkent.

 “But risks remain.
 Popular mobilisation is underway.
 The choice between repression and power sharing is ahead.
-Karakalpakstan autonomy could gain at least some features of real self-government,” Klyszcz concludes.
+Karakalpakstan's autonomy could gain at least some features of real self-government,” Klyszcz concludes.